 Students are eligible to apply for credit-bearing study abroad programs in a country with an overall Travel Advisory Level 1 or 2, according to the U.S. Department of State’s Travel Advisory System.
 Certain areas within these countries may be designated within the Travel Advisory as either “Do not travel to” (Level 4) or “Reconsider travel to” (Level 3) locations, as such; students will not be allowed to travel to these areas.Students are not eligible to apply for programs in a country with an overall Level 3 or 4 Travel Advisory.

-The UW-W Center for Global Experiences highly recommends that students begin the application process early (i.e. now!) and meet with a Global Experiences Coordinator to discuss the application requirements and review essay drafts.
-Please contact Milliam Lor (LorM05@uww.edu) or Dan Colleran (firstname.lastname@example.org) at your earliest convenience to get started on this process!
+The UW-W Office of Global Experiences highly recommends that students begin the application process early (i.e. now!) and meet with a Global Experiences Coordinator to discuss the application requirements and review essay drafts.
+Please contact Milliam Lor (LorM05@uww.edu) or Dan Colleran (email@example.com) at your earliest convenience to get started on this process!

-If you have any questions, please don't hesitate to contact the Center for Global Experiences.
+If you have any questions, please don't hesitate to contact the Office of Global Experiences.